Menards $4.25M False Advertising Settlement

 Many consumers feel it is not, because there is no refund.
 States typically structure settlements this way because issuing individual payments can be expensive and difficult across millions of purchases, and because government enforcement cases are designed to penalize conduct and require business changes rather than compensate each shopper.
 The settlement's main consumer benefit is stronger advertising disclosures and stricter rules going forward, not direct restitution.

-Does Menards Admit to Anything in the Class Action?
+Does Menards Admit to Anything?

 Menards denies the allegations and maintains that its advertising and pricing practices complied with the law.
 The company agreed to settle the matter to avoid the costs, uncertainty, and time associated with continued litigation.